github-honda/GitPratice/readme-GitHub.txt

 It was introduced in the wake of the SCO lawsuit, (and other accusations of copyright infringement from SCO, most of which they never actually took to court), as a Developers Certificate of Origin.
 It is used to say that you certify that you have created the patch in question, or that you certify that to the best of your knowledge, it was created under an appropriate open-source license, or that it has been provided to you by someone else under those terms.
 This can help establish a chain of people who take responsibility for the copyright status of the code in question, to help ensure that copyrighted code not released under an appropriate free software (open source) license is not included in the kernel.

----------- 2021-09-14 #### 常用流程
-**** 常用流程: Unable to obtain your identity
-(更換電腦, 新安裝 Git Gui, 複製 Local repository 到新電腦使用)時.

-ref:
-Picture\UnableToObtainYourIdentity.jpg

-Unable to obtain your identity:
-  Committer identity unknown
-  *** Please tell me who you are.
-  Run
-    git config --global user.email "you@example.com"
-	git config --global user.name "Your Name" to set your account's default identity.
-  Omit --global to set the identity only in this repository.

-  fatal: unable to auto-detect email address (got 'honda@GARDEN1.(none)')

 ---------- 2020-12-06 #### Syntax